niolabs/docs/docs/api/blocks.md

 ## Create API

 If you're working with a {{ book.product }} project from scratch, you're going to be creating and configuring blocks.
-You can create a new configuration of a block with the create API by sending a POST request to `/blocks` with the applicable JSON data.
+You can create a new configuration of a block with the Create API by sending a POST request to `/blocks` with the applicable JSON data.
 When creating a new block configuration, you can optionally include the configured values of the block type's properties.
 At a minimum, you must specify the block `type`, the `name` of the new configuration, and values for any required properties that do not have a default value.
 For example, to create a _Logger_ block type with the name `Log`

     curl -XPOST 'http://localhost:8181/blocks' --user 'Admin:Admin' --data '{"type": "LoggerBlock", "name": "Log"}' -H 'Content-Type: application/json'